-Although not required by Ind AS, the Company has provided in Note 25.09 additional information of Atul Finserv Ltd on a standalone basis excluding its interest in its joint operations viz.
+Although not required by Ind AS, the Company has provided in Note 26.09 additional information of Atul Finserv Ltd on a standalone basis excluding its interest in its joint operations viz.
 Anaven LLP.

-iii) The Standalone Financial Statements have been prepared on accrual and going concern basis.
+- iV) The Standalone Financial Statements have been prepared on accrual and going concern basis. - v) Recent accounting pronouncements effective from April 01, 2023: